 If the County assists with funding an advanced degree or certification/licensure over \$1,000, the employee may be required to enter into an Educational Reimbursement Acknowledgement ensuring continued employment with the County, the duration of which will be mutually agreed upon by the Department Head and the employee with approval of the County Manager.
 An Education Reimbursement Acknowledgement does not alter or modify the employment at will relationship between Duplin County and its employees.
-Any reimbursement by the County is intended to supplement and not take the place of other financial resources or to duplicate payment for educational expenses.
-To be eligible for reimbursement, the employee must attend an accredited educational institution.
+Any reimbursement by the County is intended to supplement and not take the place of other financial resources or to duplicate payment for educational institution.
 The Department Head, with the consent of the County Manager, must approve all courses requested for reimbursement based upon documentation and funds in the budget.

 Upon successful completion of a course approved in accordance with this policy, the County may reimburse the employee for the costs of tuition, additional course fees, expenses for books, exam costs up to two (2) attempts and other course materials.
 The employee must maintain at least a "B" average in the course to be eligible to apply for reimbursement.
 Any request for reimbursement of costs must be made in writing with course information and be approved by the Department Head and County Manager.
 Employees may request reimbursement prior to enrollment or after enrollment/completion of the course.
-If the employee is unsuccessful in passing the certification/licensure exam after two (2) attempts, the County will not pay or reimburse further attempts for class, certification or licensure.
-Any further attempts of the certification or licensure will be the responsibility of the employee (all costs & time required).
+If the employee is unsuccessful in passing the certification/licensure exam after two (2) attempts, the County will not pay or reimburse further attempts of the certification or licensure will be the responsibility of the employee (all costs & time required).
 This policy is subject to funding availability.